Star of Greece

 The Star of Greece was built in Belfast in 1868 and was a 1227 ton, three masted ship.
 The ship ran aground just north of Port Willunga in the early hours of 13 July 1888 having left Port Adelaide the previous afternoon.

-Despite being wrecked only 200m from shore in 6m of water, only 10 of the crew of 27 survived.
+Despite being wrecked only 200m from shore in 6m of water, only 10 of the crew of 27 survived. [although the number of those who perished is still disputed].
 When clear of the sand, which can almost cover the entire wreck, a lot of wreckage can be seen.
 On low tide, one of the masts can be seen sticking out of the water.

 A shallow dive, home to some more unique nudis & given its relatively shallow depth is a good contender for a tank burner on the way back from the pinnacles